Pat Williams (Montana politician)

-John Patrick Williams (born October 30, 1937) is an American Democratic legislator who represented Montana in the United States House of Representatives from 1979 to 1997.
+John Patrick Williams (October 30, 1937 – June 25, 2025) was an American politician who represented Montana in the United States House of Representatives from 1979 to 1997, as a member of the Democratic Party.
+He was Montana's longest serving U.S. Congressman.

+Background

-Williams attended the University of Montana in Missoula, William Jewell College, and the University of Denver, Colorado, earning a BA.
-From 1961 to 1969 he was a member of the National Guard in Colorado and Montana, and was a teacher in Butte, Montana.
+Williams was born in Helena, Montana on October 30, 1937.
+He attended the University of Montana in Missoula, William Jewell College, and the University of Denver, Colorado, earning a BA.
+From 1961 to 1969, he was a member of the National Guard in Colorado and Montana, and was a teacher in Butte, Montana.
 His cousin was Evel Knievel, an American daredevil and showman.

 Political career

-In 1966 Williams was elected to the Montana House of Representatives in District 23 of Silver Bow County, winning reelection in 1968.
-From 1969 to 1971 he served as the executive assistant to Montana Representative John Melcher.
-Williams was a member of the Governor's Employment and Training Council from 1972 to 1978, and served on the Montana Reapportionment Commission from 1972 to 1973.
+In 1966, Williams was elected to the Montana House of Representatives in District 23 of Silver Bow County, winning reelection in 1968.
+From 1969 to 1971, he served as the executive assistant to Montana Representative John Melcher.
+Williams was a member of the Governor's Employment and Training Council from 1972 to 1978 and served on the Montana Reapportionment Commission from 1972 to 1973.

-In 1974 Williams ran an unsuccessful primary election campaign against future Senator Max Baucus for the Democratic Party nomination for Montana's U.S. House 1st District Representative.
+In 1974, Williams ran an unsuccessful primary election campaign against future Senator Max Baucus for the Democratic Party nomination for Montana's U.S. House 1st District Representative.
 Baucus went on to win the November election, defeating Republican Dick Shoup.
-In 1978 Williams ran a successful primary campaign against Dorothy Bradley to win the Democratic nomination for the 1st District of Montana.
+In 1978, Baucus retired to run for U.S. senator and Williams ran a successful primary campaign against Dorothy Bradley to win the Democratic nomination for the 1st District of Montana.
 That November, Williams defeated Republican Jim Waltermire in one of Montana's largest door-to-door campaigns, winning 57% of the vote and gaining election to the 96th U.S. Congress.